MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 the modifications mentioned above `When using the FSL format`_).
-If the output format does not allow storing the DW gradient table in the image header, the ``-export_grad_mrtrix`` or ``-export_grad_fsl`` options can be used to write it out to separate files, ready for use with third party applications, or directly within *MRtrix3* if users prefer to keep their data organised in this way.
+If the output format does not allow storing the DW gradient table in the image header, the ``-export_grad_mrtrix`` or ``-export_grad_fsl`` options can be used to write it out to separate files, ready for use with third-party applications, or directly within *MRtrix3* if users prefer to keep their data organised in this way.